robinrodricks/FluentListView/README.md

 See [FluentListView and Drag & Drop](dragdrop.html#dragdrop-label) for more information.

-Supports all ListView views[¶](#supports-all-listview-views "Permalink to this headline")
+Supports all ListView views
 -----------------------------------------------------------------------------------------

 An FluentListView supports all views: report, tile, list, large and small icons.
 All functions should work equally in all views: drag and drop, editing, check state, icons, selection.

 You can even owner draw the non-details views (through the ItemRenderer property).

-More control over column width[¶](#more-control-over-column-width "Permalink to this headline")
+More control over column width
 -----------------------------------------------------------------------------------------------

 An FluentListView allows the programmer to have control over the width of columns after the ListView is created.